Bruce Gregory (politician): Political career

 In 1983 he was appointed as Labour's spokesperson for Arts & Culture in the Lange shadow Cabinet.
 He was not appointed a minister in the Fourth Labour Government.
 In 1990 he became Labour's spokesperson for Lands in the Moore shadow Cabinet.

+In 1990, Gregory was awarded the New Zealand 1990 Commemoration Medal.

 Upon his defeat at the 1993 general election, Gregory returned to Kaitaia and continued his work in Māori health.

 Death

 Gregory died on 29 October 2015.